pavlos-pa10/VEP_container_api/README.md

 ### Part 1 of 2: VEP docker installation and local cache databases setup
 1. Install docker for your operating system from here: (`https://docs.docker.com/get-docker/`) \
-2. Pull the vep image and create cache directory \
+2. Pull the vep image and create cache directory
 ```
 docker pull ensemblorg/ensembl-vep
 mkdir $HOME/vep_data
 chmod a+rwx $HOME/vep_data
 ```

-3. Install the reference genome (human genome) databases and the available plugins in your local --cache directory.
-This will take a while but it is best to install these prior to running the API and the files are needed to run VEP for annotation. \
+3. Install the reference genome (human genome) databases and the available plugins in your local --cache directory. \
+This will take a while but it is necessary.
+It is best to install these prior to running the API and these files are needed to run VEP for annotation.
 ```
 docker run -t -i -v $HOME/vep_data:/opt/vep/.vep ensemblorg/ensembl-vep perl INSTALL.pl -a cfp -s homo_sapiens -y GRCh38 -g all
 ```